 Go with what you have, package up what you do.

-The best part in building on-line programs is you can change it, and mix it up as you need to.
+The best part of building an online program is you can change it, and mix it up as you need to, and the best part, you don’t need to have it all built before you start.

 Getting it perfect the first time will cost you money…not to mention many hours of headaches, heartache and frustration.